-5.4.5.1 RK05K-AC Alignment Cartridge - The procedure for adjusting index/sector timing using the RK05K-AC Alignment Cartridge is as follows:
+5.4.5.1 RK05K-AC Alignment Cartridge

 - 1. Unplug the drive ac line cord to remove power. - 2.
 Disconnect the drive interface cable card from the electronic module and install an M930 terminator card in its place. - 3.
 Reconnect the ac line cord to bring the drive up to operating status. - 4.
-Install an RK05K-AC Alignment Cartridge on the spindle, ensuring that the mating surfaces are clean; operate the drive in the run mode for at least 30 minutes.
+Install an RK05K-AC alignment cartridge on the spindle, ensuring that the mating surfaces are clean; operate the drive in the run mode for at least 30 minutes.
 This must be done to allow the alignment cartridge and the drive components to achieve thermal stabilization. - 5.
 Using the WR PROT switch, place the drive in the write protect condition. - 6.
 Set the oscilloscope controls as follows: